null

 How to keep hook and loop fastenings clean

 School shoes are in frequent demand, but during the holidays and weekends, it’s a good idea to store them away and keep them fastened to avoid them attracting dust and hair particles.
 These handy fastenings are great for little hands and even better for unwanted particles!
-Best to avoid catching them if you can.
+When the shoes are in use, it’s likely that they will pick up dirt and debris as your little ones walk and run about.
+To keep the debris from building up, it’s a good idea to have a quick refresh of the hook and loop fastening on a regular basis, such as every month or every few weeks.
+This can help to avoid large quantities of dirt from building up and impacting the usability of the fastening.

 Can you put hook and loop shoes in the washing machine?

 You can put shoes with hook and loop fastenings in the washing machine, but we do not advise putting leather or patent shoes in the wash.
-Canvas shoes and some trainers are fine in the washing machine but the hook and loop fastenings can easily attach to other material in the wash.
-Especially with woollen and nylon tights!
-Separating the fastening can ruin the fabric, so if you wash trainers in a washing machine with other items of clothing, please fasten the hook and loops beforehand.
+Canvas shoes and some trainers are fine in the washing machine but the hook and loop fastenings can easily attach to other material in the wash - especially with woollen materials or nylon tights!